Network 10: News and current affairs

-Network 10's news service is called 10 News First (previously Ten News & Ten Eyewitness News).
-It produces local bulletins each weeknight and national bulletins on weekday afternoons and weekends.
+Network 10's news service is called 10 News (previously Ten News, Ten Eyewitness News and 10 News First).
+It produces local bulletins each weeknight and national bulletins on weekday lunchtime, afternoons, late night and weekends.

-The news service also produces nightly panel show The Project.

-Ten has access to sister service CBS News for international news coverage.
+10 has access to a sister service CBS News for international news coverage.

 During weekday overnights and Sunday mornings, Network 10 rebroadcasts American television network CBS's (sister network since 2017) morning news program CBS Mornings.

 In November 2006, Network 10 struck a deal with CBS, reportedly worth A$6 million a year.
 This allows Network Ten the rights to air all CBS News footage, as well as access to its 60 Minutes, Dr. Phil, Late Show with David Letterman and 48 Hours programs.
 This deal occurred after CBS's talks with the Nine Network broke down, with Nine refusing to pay A$8 million a year to continue its 40-year deal with CBS.
-Ten in turn struck a cheaper deal, and has onsold CBS's 60 Minutes stories to Nine.
+Ten in turn struck a cheaper deal and has onsold CBS's 60 Minutes stories to Nine.

 On 31 July 2012, Entertainment Tonight was picked up by Network 10 after airing since 1982 until 30 June 2012 on the Nine Network following cutbacks on overseas purchases.

 In late 2012, 10 reported a loss of $12.9m as it battled poor advertising markets and failed to hold larger audience numbers.
 They made positions at the station redundant and said that production may become centralised.

+In September 2020, a major restructure of the news service saw local bulletins in Brisbane and Adelaide axed, with their bulletins being merged with their Sydney and Melbourne counterparts, respectively, and production of the Perth bulletin once again move to Sydney.
+Between February 2023 and August 2024, the changes were periodically reversed, with the Adelaide and Melbourne bulletins reinstated as separate editions that month, production of the Perth bulletin returning to Subiaco the following month, and the Sydney and Brisbane bulletins reinstated as separate editions from September 2024.